-Reconfigure the affected application if possible to avoid use of medium strength ciphers.
+Reconfigure the affected application, if possible, to avoid use of RC4 ciphers.
+Consider using TLS 1.2 with AES-GCM suites subject to browser and web server support.

 GLESEC recommends "Implementing the First Five Quick Wins" based on the Twenty Critical Security Controls for Effective Cyber Defense, Version 4.1 that were formulated as a joint effort from the NSA, US Cert, DoD JTF-GNO, the Department of Energy Nuclear Laboratories, Department of State, DoD Cyber Crime Center plus the top commercial forensics experts and pen testers that serve the banking and critical infrastructure communities.
 These are readily available from GLESEC which has provided the following link: